amardrylab/django_listdetailview/README.md

-# Creating a class (CreateView) based view  using Django server on GCP
+# Creating a class based (ListView and DetailView) view  using Django server on GCP

-### This example simply show the use of CreateView class
+### This example simply show the use of ListView and DetailView class

 ## 1) Clone the ansible script on your local machine